drewmcneely/adjoint1b/blogpost/blogpost.md

 In fact, it's not hard to prove that copies, deletes, swaps, and identities are all deterministic themselves, and that determinism is closed under composition.
 This means that the collection of deterministic morphisms form a wide subcategory of $\mathsf{C}$, which we call $\mathsf{C}_{\mathrm{det}}$, and that category is Markov itself!

-#### Conditionals, Bayesian Inversion

-In traditional probability, we define a conditional probability as "the probability of one event given that another event is already known to have occurred."
+**Conditionals.** In traditional probability, we define a conditional probability as "the probability of one event given that another event is already known to have occurred."
 This is constructed from a joint probability distribution, whose values are "renormalized" to the restriction of the known event.

 For example, say the forecast for today given jointly for temperature and weather, and the data is given in the table below: